 Investigating the coating is an extremely important step to inspecting your water storage facility.
 The regulations and certification surrounding coatings inspections much more clear than general water tank inspections.
 We’ve outlined here just a few areas that you can inspect with the Deep Trekker ROVs.

-- If rusting is continuous, approximate the percent of rusted area and determine the character of the areas (loose paint, blotchy, general corrosion, no paint).
-Determine the extent, nature and depth of pitting.
+- If rusting is continuous, approximate the percent of the rusted area and determine the character of the areas (loose paint, blotchy, general corrosion, no paint).
+Determine the extent, nature, and depth of pitting.

 Another example where the Deep Trekker camera and laser scalers come in handy.
 With the digital video recorder, all of this evidence can be easily attached to your reports.